lostfictions/znv/README.md

 ### [Envalid](https://github.com/af/envalid)

-Envalid is a nice little library, and znv's design was inspired by it.
-Envalid has a similar API and is written in TypeScript.
-It performs some inference of the return value based on the validator schema you pass in, but won't do things like narrow enumerated types (`str({ choices: ['a', 'b'] })`) to a union of literals.
+Envalid is a nice library that inspired znv's API design.
+Envalid is written in TypeScript and performs some inference of the return value based on the validator schema you pass in, but won't do things like narrow enumerated types (`str({ choices: ['a', 'b'] })`) to a union of literals.
 Expressing defaults is more limited (you can't have different defaults for `test` and `development` environments, for example).
 Defaults are not passed through validators.

 Envalid's validators are built-in and express a handful of types with limited options and no ability to perform postprocessing.
 For other use cases you have